hdrhbbu1/blog-2/src/pages/2017-07-02-django-graphql/index3.md

 frontend and relay will take care how to fetch it and use it in React code.

-How to setup Realy in Django
+How to setup Relay in Django
 =============================

 In 2 first blog post of this series, I created GraphQL from Django using